rwitzel/CouchRepository/README.md

     DocumentLoader loader = new DocumentLoader(new EktorpCrudRepository(Map.class, db));
     loader.loadJson(getClass().getResourceAsStream("../Product.json")); // design document Product.json is taken from the classpath

 In case you prefer YAML documents, you can use the method `loadYaml` instead of `loadJson`.
+In YAML documents you don't have to care about the formatting of the contained Javascript functions.

 Finally, your Java-based Spring configuration might look like this.